eldarht/TDT4200_assignment4/README.md

 | isPartOfMendelbrot| 7.43		|

 All functions are from main.c that is responsible for 62.97 % of the instruction fetches (Ir).

+e) Measure one of the functions identified in task 2 d.

+getInitialValue has a total runtime of about 9.182 sec when it runs 211440966 times as it does in the baseline.